 What can I do instead of a baby shower?

 In lieu of hosting a baby shower, some parents simply sign up for an online baby registry.
-And during the COVID-19 pandemic, many baby showers have gone virtual over platforms like Zoom or Google Meet.
+And during times when people want to avoid large crowds, many baby showers have gone virtual over platforms like Zoom or Google Meet.
+You might even consider skipping the baby shower altogether!

 In addition, many expecting parents choose to have a gathering, sometimes called a “sip and see”, after the baby is born.
 This is especially helpful when the parents are not finding out the baby’s sex beforehand and want to wait to receive gifts once their little one has been born and the gender has been revealed.
 Post-birth baby showers put the emphasis on allowing everyone to actually meet the new child, which gives them a very strong appeal for many families.
 Sometimes these gatherings happen by necessity, such as when a when a child is born early.